Amateur Radio Station WJ1B

 My home station consists of an Icom 7610 transceiver that I use with an Elecraft KPA500 amplifier and an Elecraft KAT500 automatic antenna tuner.
 I use a Heil Audio headset and a Begali Simplex paddle for CW.
 Samlex power supplies provide DC to the radios.

-My HF antennas include an Alpha Delta DD dipole for 80 and 40 meters.
-The dipole is up about 40 feet.
+My HF antennas include an Alpha Delta DD dipole for 80 and 40 meters up about 40 feet.
 In addition, I have a K4KIO Hex Beam on a 40 foot Rohn 25 tower that I use on 20-6 Meters.
 The rotator is a Yaesu G800SA.
 On 2 Meters and 440MHz, I use a Diamond XC30 antenna up 25 feet.

 DX Lab Suite is my general logging software.
 For contest logging, I use N1MM Logger.
 I upload my logs to Logbook of the World and to QRZ.com.
 I use WSJT-X for FT4, FT8, and MSK144.
 JTAlert, used for visual alerts.
 All of the software runs on an HP PC with Windows 10 and dual monitors.